Register for the FREE ‘Letter to the 15000’ online course (>400 registered) now includes a load of free resources to help you get ahead

 So go for it, get out there, illuminate your learning.
 I don’t expect for a moment you would enrol in a photography course, and learn all about the camera, it’s inner workings, the best shutter speeds for different conditions – and never go out and take a photograph.
 So, you’ll need to get up early to get the best light, think carefully about what picture you want to take, wait for the perfect moment to capture your image, and then be your worst critic about what you will need to do to be better tomorrow.
 So, is the same in performance science.

 Some say, “there ain’t enough opportunities” – they’re right, so go and get one before they are all gone!

-“The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark. “
+As Michelangelo said, “The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark. “

 * Some courses completely neglect vocational skill.
 Many courses promise this, but don’t deliver it.
 Some courses deliver this, 3 cheers for them!